MargoRSq/sberworks-test/README.md

 To run test that valid for data from testing file(`test.json`) just run `pytest` or `poetry run pytest` inside your virtual environment.

-- `api_test.py` contains 8 tests for api with and withount queries
+- `api_test.py` contains 8 tests for api with and without queries